l3shyyy/ProxyLogon-Useful-PowershellScripts/README.md

 Thank you for reading!

 # Scheduled-Task-Check
 Description: A Simple Powershell script that exports Scheduled Tasks to the Temp Directory.
+Can help in locating tasks scheduled by attackers for persistence on system.

 Usage:
 1) Ensure Execution Policy is allowed on your device:<br />